 • Coral snakes have red, yellow, black rings along length of body

 All North American poisonous snakes, except the coral, have slit-like eyes, triangular heads with a depression, or pit, midway between the eyes and nostrils.

-The coral snake color pattern is not consistant worldwide, so don't trust a rhyme.
+The coral snake color pattern is not consistant, don't trust rhymes.

 Walk cautiously, never touch ANY snake even if you THINK it isn't poisonous.